hanpm/hanpm/README.md

 ### ✨ More about me ✨
 - 🌱 Currently learning more about full-stack development and the cloud.
 - 👩🏻‍💻 Seeking my 1st full-time SWE role where I can collaborate with compassionate individuals on innovative, creative projects.
-- ⚡ Fun fact: I enjoy reading, drawing/painting, and tarot reading.
-Currently learning how to play pickleball as well!